smcclab/smc-course/_lectures/13-concert.md

 By default, we expect every member of the ensemble to connect their laptop to all of: _HDMI_  and a power point and leave it plugged in for the duration of your setup and performance.
+You may not move your laptop during the concert.

 ## External Equipment